 How does wireless microphone system work in voice recording?

-Maybe you are wondering how to record audio with wireless microphone.
+Maybe you are wondering how to use voice recording microphone wirelessly.
 Actually it can be divided into 5 steps.
 Below we take a deeper look at each stage of the wireless recording procedure, as well as the gear utilized for each step.

 STEP 1: Microphone captures the sound